Adroiti/docs-for-code-review-tools/RuboCop/Lint-UriEscapeUnescape.md

 ## Description

-This cop identifies places where `URI.escape` can be replaced by `CGI.escape`, `URI.encode_www_form` or `URI.encode_www_form_component` depending on your specific use case.
+This rule identifies places where `URI.escape` can be replaced by `CGI.escape`, `URI.encode_www_form` or `URI.encode_www_form_component` depending on your specific use case.
-Also this cop identifies places where `URI.unescape` can be replaced by `CGI.unescape`, `URI.decode_www_form` or `URI.decode_www_form_component` depending on your specific use case.
+Also this rule identifies places where `URI.unescape` can be replaced by `CGI.unescape`, `URI.decode_www_form` or `URI.decode_www_form_component` depending on your specific use case.

-### Example
+## Examples

 ```ruby
 # bad